Starting a Business in Ireland

 Funding

 Microfinance Ireland provides loans to small businesses with no more than 10 employees, including sole traders and start-ups.
 The loans of between €2,000 and €25,000 are for commercially viable proposals.
-Forms and details of how to apply are available on microfinanceireland.ie.
+Information on how to apply can be found here.

 JobsPlus is an employer incentive which encourages and rewards employers who employ jobseekers on the Live Register.